Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 The observables $P_t$, $P_\ell$, and $R$ were extracted from the data using an unbinned maximum-likelihood method.
 Up to an overall normalization constant independent of $P_t$ and $P_\ell$, the likelihood function is given by

 where $\lambda_0$ represents the sum of all false asymmetry terms, $h_i$ and $P_e$ are the beam helicity and polarization, respectively, $A_y^{(i)}$ is the analyzing power, and the $S_{jk}^{(i)}$ with $j=x,y$ and $k=t,\ell$ are the spin transport matrix elements.
 The values of $P_t$ and $P_\ell$ extracted by maximizing the likelihood function \eqref{likelihoodfunction} correspond to those of equations \eqref{recoilformulas} in the case $P_e = 1$, i.e., the beam is 100\% polarized.
-Converting the product over all events into a sum by taking the logarithm and keeping only terms up to second order in the Taylor-expansion of the logarithm ($\ln(1+x) = x - x^2/2 + \mathcal{O}x^3$, where $x$ corresponds to the asymmetry) reduces the coupled, nonlinear system of partial differential equations to a linear system of algebraic equations for the polarization transfer components:
+Converting the product over all events into a sum by taking the logarithm and keeping only terms up to second order in the Taylor-expansion\footnote{The maximum truncation error in the expansion of the logarithm for $x = 0.1$, an upper limit corresponding to the largest $\vartheta$-dependent asymmetries observed in the GEp-II data, is approximately 0.3\% (relative).} of the logarithm ($\ln(1+x) = x - x^2/2 + \mathcal{O}x^3$, where $x$ corresponds to the asymmetry) reduces the coupled, nonlinear system of partial differential equations to a linear system of algebraic equations for the polarization transfer components:

 in which a sum over all events ($\sum_{i=1}^{N_{event}}$) is implied, and the coefficients $\lambda_t$ and $\lambda_\ell$ are defined for the $i^{th}$ event as

 Equation~\eqref{weightedsum} can be written as a matrix equation $M \mathbf{P} = \mathbf{b}$, where $M$ is the $2\times 2$ matrix of sums multiplying the vector $\mathbf{P}$ of polarization transfer components, and $\mathbf{b}$ is the vector of sums on the right-hand-side of \eqref{weightedsum}.
 The solution of this equation is $\mathbf{P} = M^{-1} \mathbf{b}$, and the standard statistical variances in $P_t$ and $P_\ell$ are obtained from the diagonal elements of the covariance matrix $M^{-1}$.
 The corresponding statistical error in $R = \mu_p G_E^p/G_M^p$ is obtained by appropriate error propagation through equation~\eqref{recoilformulas}.
 The kinematic factor in equation~\eqref{recoilformulas} is calculated for each event from the reconstructed kinematics, and is averaged over all events in the calculation of $R$.
 Since the reconstruction of the kinematics is not unique and can be fixed by choosing any two of $E_e$, $E'_e$, $\theta_e$, $p_p$ and $\theta_p$, the choice was made to use the quantities measured with the highest precision, namely $p_p$ and $E_e$, to calculate $Q^2$ and $\epsilon$ for each event.
 The kinematic factor $\sqrt{\tau(1+\epsilon)/2\epsilon}$ is known to a much better accuracy than the statistical and systematic accuracy of $P_t/P_\ell$ and therefore makes a negligible contribution to the total uncertainty.